Sniper-E/smiliesigns/README.md

 ## Install
 1. Download the latest release and unzip the downloaded release.
 2. Copy `sniper/smiliesigns/*.*` folder to your forum `root/ext/sniper/smiliesigns/*.*`
+3. Navigate in the ACP to `Customise -> Manage extensions`.
+4. Look for `Smilie Signs` under the Disabled Extensions list, and click its `Enable` link.

+## Update
+1. Download the latest release and unzip the downloaded release.
-5. Navigate in the ACP to `Customise -> Manage extensions`.
+5. Navigate in the ACP to `Customise -> Manage extensions` / Disable Smilie Signs and Delete data.
+2. Delete the `ext/sniper/smiliesigns` directory folder froum your server.
+3. Copy new files `sniper/smiliesigns/*.*` folder to your forum `ext/sniper/smiliesigns/` directory.
+4. Copy `sniper/smiliesigns/*.*` folder to your forum `root/ext/sniper/smiliesigns/*.*`
-6. Look for `Smilie Signs` under the Disabled Extensions list, and click its `Enable` link.
+5. Look for `Smilie Signs` under the Disabled Extensions list, and click its `Enable` link.

 ## Uninstall
 1. Navigate in the ACP to `Customise -> Extension Management -> Extensions`.